 “The results of good works are payment in full when you perform them,” Father Darcy replied.

-“So it’s the same as what I get for taking out the trash at home, right?”
+“So it’s the same as my compensation for taking out the trash at home, right?”

 “I would think so.”

 When they got outside, Devin grabbed Jason’s arm.

 “I like Father Darcy, Jase.
 Thanks so much for recommending that I talk to him.”

 “I guess that’s one of my good works, ‘eh?”